fg-research/website/index.rst

 ******************************************
 Overview
 ******************************************
-We provide Amazon SageMaker algorithms for multiple time series tasks, including forecasting, anomaly detection, clustering and classification.
+fg-research provides Amazon SageMaker algorithms for multiple time series tasks, including forecasting, anomaly detection, clustering and classification.
 Each algorithm implements a state-of-the-art machine learning model designed specifically for time series.

 ******************************************
 Features
 ******************************************
 Automated Data Handling
    The algorithms work directly on raw time series data in CSV format.
-All the required data preprocessing and scaling is performed internally by our code.
+All the required data preprocessing and scaling is performed internally by the algorithm's code.

 Automatic Model Tuning
    The algorithms support `automatic model tuning <https://docs.aws.amazon.com/sagemaker/latest/dg/automatic-model-tuning.html>`__ for optimizing the model hyperparameters in order to achieve the best possible performance on a given dataset.